WELLNESS

 WHY WE TREAT MENTAL ILLNESS

-Before becoming an alternative doctor, and before even becoming a family physician, Dr. Vance did his internship in Psychiatry at the Navel Medical Center Portsmouth.
-There, he got extensive training in recognizing and treating mental disease.
-He has recognized that not only are there not enough providers treating mental illness, but it is often treated with a one-size-fits-all approach, which focuses on medicines that tend to make the mind sluggish at best.
+Before venturing into alternative medicine, and before even becoming a family physician, Dr. Vance completed his internship in Psychiatry at the Navel Medical Center Portsmouth.
+There, he received extensive training in recognizing and treating mental disease.
+He recognizes that not only are there not enough providers treating mental illness, but it is often treated with a one-size-fits-all approach, which focuses on medications that often have undesirable side effects.

 Here at Vance Medical, we think there is a better way.